 Our websites and pages use what the industry refers to as “cookies.”
 Cookies are small text files that do not cause any damage to your device.
 They are either stored temporarily for the duration of a session (session cookies) or they are permanently archived on your device (permanent cookies).
 Session cookies are automatically deleted once you terminate your visit.
 Permanent cookies remain archived on your device until you actively delete them, or they are automatically eradicated by your web browser.
 In some cases, it is possible that third-party cookies are stored on your device once you enter our site (thirdparty cookies).
 These cookies enable you or us to take advantage of certain services offered by the third party (e.g., cookies for the processing of payment services).

 Cookies have a variety of functions.
 Many cookies are technically essential since certain website functions would not work in the absence of the cookies (e.g., the shopping cart function or the display of videos).
 The purpose of other cookies may be the analysis of user patterns or the display of promotional messages.
+Here, cookies and tracking pixels (typically a graphic with a size of 1x1 pixel which is loaded by a server as soon as a user calls up a website) are used which enable customization, advertising and retargeting via communication with sites beyond our website (e.g. via platforms such as LinkedIn, Facebook or DoubleClick).
+In addition, these cookies provide click paths to the sales department.
+Further information on this can be found under “YouTube with expanded data protection integration” and “Internet advertisement”.
 Cookies, which are required for the performance of electronic communication transactions (required cookies) or for the provision of certain functions you want to use (functional cookies, e.g., for the shopping cart function) or those that are necessary for the optimization of the website (e.g., cookies that provide measurable insights into the web audience), shall be stored on the basis of Art.
 6(1)(f) GDPR, unless a different legal basis is cited.
 The operator of the website has a legitimate interest in the storage of cookies to ensure the technically error free and optimized provision of the operator’s services.
 If your consent to the storage of the cookies has been requested, the respective cookies are stored exclusively on the basis of the consent obtained (Art.
 6(1)(a) GDPR); this consent may be revoked at any time.

 You have the option to set up your browser in such a manner that you will be notified any time cookies are placed and to permit the acceptance of cookies only in specific cases.
 You may also exclude the acceptance of cookies in certain cases or in general or activate the delete function for the automatic eradication of cookies when the browser closes.
 If cookies are deactivated, the functions of this website may be limited.
 In the event that third-party cookies are used or if cookies are used for analytical purposes, we will separately notify you in conjunction with this Data Protection Policy and, if applicable, ask for your consent